Thomas Willett: Merchant and land development

-English Acquisition of New Amsterdam from the Dutch
+English acquisition of New Amsterdam from the Dutch

-Accompanying the English commander Richard Nicolls, Willett contributed to the peaceable surrender of New Amsterdam to the English on September 7, 1664.
+Accompanying the English commander Richard Nicolls, Willett contributed to the peaceful surrender of New Amsterdam to the English on September 7, 1664.
 Willett had informed the Dutch that an expedition by the English was pending, and he was a member of the English party that entered New Amsterdam under a flag of truce on September 2 to attempt to persuade Governor Stuyvesant and the Dutch to surrender peacefully.
 This eventually happened.

 Largely because of his knowledge of the native languages, Willett very soon thereafter accompanied a successful negotiating party north to the Iroquois to secure for the English the excellent relations that the Iroquois had maintained with the Dutch.
 Colonel Richard Nicholls, who was given command of the transfer from Dutch to English governance, sent a request to Thomas Prence, then governor of the Plymouth Colony, that Willett be relieved of his duties to that colony so that he could assist in the transfer.
 His letter stated that "Mr. Willett was more acquainted with the manners and customs of the Dutch than any English man in the country, and that his conversation was very acceptable to them".
 This request was granted and Willett resigned his official duties with Plymouth.

 When the colony was reorganized with the name of New York, Willett was appointed the first mayor of the town (June 1665) with the approval of the English and Dutch alike; he had apparently maintained a residence in New Amsterdam for some years in addition to his long-established trading relationships.
 The next year he was elected alderman, and became mayor again for another year in mid-1667.
 He was a member of the New York governor's executive council at times from 1665 to 1672 under Francis Lovelace.